Kajalbhadani1995/Banking-fraud-detection-analysis-/README.md

 ## End-to-End Banking Fraud Detection Analysis Using SQL, Python, and Power BI

-% fgg
+* I created a database and Imported the datadet in MySQL
+* Connected that database to python pandas.

-## Data Cleaning & Transformation
+#### Data Cleaning & Transformation

+* conveted Column names from uppercase to Lowercase
+* created column //age_group//